Natnael-Getahun/my-blogdown-blog/content/blog/pes_torunament/index.md

 But if I’m presenting in class, applying for internships, or trying to impress someone with fancy slicers—Power BI or Tableau are still the go-tos.

-Still, I’d totally recommend Looker Studio to any student, beginner, or anyone who wants to dip their toes in data viz without drowning.
+Still, I’d totally recommend Looker Studio to any student, beginner, or anyone who wants to dip their toes into data viz without drowning.

 ### Resources I Found Useful
 - [Looker Studio Documentation](https://support.google.com/looker-studio)
 - [Community Visualizations Gallery](https://lookerstudio.google.com/gallery)

 If you want to see how we used the dashboard during our PES tournament, check out [The Impostors League](/project/pes_tournament/) project.